4GeeksAcademy/bootstrap-exercises-tutorial/README.md

 1. **index.html:** represents the entry file for the entire exercise.
 2. **README.md:** contains exercise instructions.
-3. **test.js:** you don't have to open this file, it contains the testing script for the exercise.
+3. **test.js:** You don't have to open this file, it contains the testing script for the exercise.

-> Note: The exercises have automatic grading, but it's very rigid and strict, my recommendation is to not take the tests too serious and use them only as a suggestion, or you may get frustrated.
+> Note: The exercises have automatic grading, but it's very rigid and strict, my recommendation is to not take the tests too seriously and use them only as a suggestion, or you may get frustrated.

 ## Contributors